pherrusa7/Weather4cast2021/README.md

 * A valid submission for the transfer-learning-competition (R4-6) using a single UNet trained on region R1
 * Use the ensamble of models trained in regions R1-3 to generate a valid submission for the transfer-learning-competition (R4-6) by averaging their predictions

-The weights for the UNets can be downloaded once registered to the competition [here](https://www.iarai.ac.at/weather4cast/forums/forum/competition/).
+The weights needed to generate such submission for the UNets can be downloaded once registered to the competition [here](https://www.iarai.ac.at/weather4cast/forums/forum/competition/).
 The notebook uses an architecture and a [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/) class defined in `weather4cast/benchmarks/`, but it is not required to understand them when learning how to generate the submissions from a pre-trained model.

 ### Train/evaluate a UNet
 We provide a script (`3-train-UNet-example.py`) with all necessary code to train a UNet model from scratch or fine tune from any of the provided checkpoints for `2.
 Submission_UNet.ipynb`.
 The same code with the flag `-m val` can be used to evaluate a model on the validation data split.